ansys/pyturbowizard/doc/ConfigFile.md

 ## Single case study

-You can find the [Darmstadt-Compressor Setup](../doc/examples/TestCases/1_Darmstadt/turboSetupConfig.json) configuration file for a single case study in the repository's ```examples``` folder.
+You can find the [turboSetupConfig.json](../doc/examples/TestCases/1_Darmstadt/turboSetupConfig.json) configuration file for a single case study in the repository's ```examples``` folder.

 When running the script from outside Fluent, you can use the YAML file format for the configuration file.